codership/documentation/galeracluster/source/training/tutorials/aws-galera-cluster.rst

 We're assuming you already have an account with AWS and know the basics of how to use the EC2 platform to create an instance and related aspects.
 We'll focus instead on aspects relevant to forming a Galera Cluster.

+.. rst-class:: rubric-1 list-sub-header
 .. rubric:: Encryption Key
-   :class: list-sub-header rubric-1

 For this article, we'll create three nodes to be used in the cluster.
 To access these nodes, you'll need an encryption key.
 You can use an existing key, but we recommend creating a new one specifically for the Galera.
 There are many tools to do so, such as ``ssh-keygen``.
 See `Generating an SSH Key <https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_ for instructions on how to do this.

 Once you have your encryption key, log into AWS and navigate to the EC2 console.
 Under *Security* in the left margin, click on the *Key Pairs* link.
 Click on the white *Import Key Pair* button.
 You can click on *Choose File* to load a ``.pem`` file from your computer, or you can copy and paste the raw text from your key into the large box labeled, *Public Key Contents*.
 Give the key a name like, *galera-cluster*.
 When finished, click *Import*.

+.. rst-class:: rubric-1 list-sub-header
 .. rubric:: Creating AWS Instances
-   :class: list-sub-header rubric-1

 With an encryption key in place, you're ready to create three instances on AWS.
 You could create more, but we'll do three, which is the minimum recommended for a healthy cluster.
 In the EC2 console, click on *Instances* in the left margin.
 That will show your existing instances in the main pane.
 Now click on the large blue button at the top labeled, *Launch Instances*.